 Yoga styles

 Yoga by definition means “union” and has been around for thousands of years.
-The mind-body benefits are endless.
-Practicing yoga regularly promotes flexibility, relaxation, tones muscles and reduces stress, for starters.
+The mind-body benefits of this form of exercise are endless.
+Practicing yoga on a regular basis promotes flexibility, relaxation, tones your muscles and can reduces stress, for starters.
 There are many types or styles of yoga.
-Here’s a rundown on some of them:
+Whether you are a beginner, intermediate or advanced exerciser, start with a basic routine.
+Keep in mind that yoga is a completely new challenge that can work your body in a way it has never been worked before.
+Listed below is a rundown of some of the popular yoga styles.
+Several ‘styles’ serve as an ‘umbrella term’ for various types of yoga classes within each category (or sub-categories).

-Hatha- a great yoga style for beginners, hatha yoga encompasses various class styles but tends to be slower-paced and gentler than other forms.
-It’s an excellent option for individuals that desire to lay a solid foundational understanding of the basic yoga postures.
+Hatha- a great style for beginners, hatha yoga encompasses various class styles but tends to be slower-paced and gentler than other forms.
+For this reason it is an excellent option for individuals that desire to lay a solid foundational understanding of the basic postures and poses and/or who may be beginners to the practice.

 Vinyasa- like Hatha, this term also encompasses a variety of class styles.
-It is comprised of a sequence of yoga postures connected with the breath & designed to create flow throughout the practice.
+It is comprised of a sequence of yoga postures connected with your breathing.
+They are designed to create a seamless ‘flow’ throughout the practice.

 Ashtanga- or ”power yoga” is more a more physically demanding style of yoga practice with an emphasis on muscular endurance as well as flexibility – it offers a rigorous workout.